 - Legal requirements for keeping logs archived centrally for long time periods

 For Dynatrace SaaS customers, log files are stored in Amazon Elastic File System encrypted volume in the zone where your Dynatrace environment resides.
 Your log data may contain personal data.
 Specific log messages may include user names, email addresses, URL parameters, and other information that you may not want to disclose.
-Log Analytics provides the ability to mask any information by modifying the configuration file of each OneAgent that handles information you consider to be sensitive.
+Log Monitoring provides the ability to mask any information by modifying the configuration file of each OneAgent that handles information you consider to be sensitive.

 Summary of personal data capture scenarios